moleculer-java/moleculer-spring-boot-demo/README.md

-# Moleculer Java demo project for SpringBoot Framework
+# Moleculer Java Demo Project

 The project demonstrates a possible design of a functioning Moleculer-based web-application.
 The application is launched and configured by the SpringBoot Framework.
 The project can be easily imported into the Eclipse IDE.